19hours/sg-statutes/Acts/Financial Advisers Act.md

 (5) Any person who contravenes this section shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000.

+[SF Bill, Clause 132]

 ### Place at which register is kept

-40\.—(1) A relevant person shall keep the register of his interests in securiies —
+40\.—(1) A relevant person shall keep the register of his interests in securities —

 (a) in the case of an individual, at his principal place of business; or